 If you are ready NOW to raise chickens on your small property either to

 put food in your freezer or some money in your wallet, you might want to check out my book How to Raise Meat Chickens.
 A LOT of information, plus plans for my movable coop and the new Hoop Coop.

-Or for an even better deal, How to Raise Meat Chickens is included for FREE when you upgrade to my Complete Start Farming Pack
+Or for an even better deal, get How to Raise Meat Chickens and save 60% when you upgrade to my Complete Start Farming Pack

 Make $20 to $25 an hour with a small CSA

 How much money can you reasonably expect to make when small farming for profit?

 Raising chickens is a great business for small land owners.
 Learn how to raise chickens organically for your freezer and your customers.